Sharvari-d9/NamasteDev-React/README.md

 - replaces the existing code of that id

+## package.json

+- contains all the config for the npm

 ## Dependency

 - ^ or ~ symbol means that either take this version, or automatically update it if any other update is available